 The Communication Layer can represent an OPC UA connection protocol stack.
 OPC UA specifies alternative stack mappings that can be used as the Communication Layer.
 These mappings are described in OPC 10000-6.

-To survive the loss of the Transport Layer connections (e.g. TCP connections) and resume with a new connection, the Communication Layer is responsible for re-establishing the Transport Layer connection without interrupting the logical Secure Channel.
+To survive the loss of the transport layer connections (e.g. TCP connections) and resume with a new connection, the communication layer is responsible for re-establishing the transport layer connection without interrupting.

-The transport layer can also be used to implement Confidentiality and Integrity by using HTTPS as described in OPC 10000-6.
+The transport layer can also be used to implement Confidentiality and Integrity by using HTTPS (HTTP messages over a TLS connection) as described in OPC 10000-6.
 It is important to note that HTTPS certificates can be (and often are) shared by multiple applications on a platform and that they can be compromised outside of the OPC UA usage of them.
 All applications on the platform that use the same shared certificate have the same settings.
 HTTPS does not require application Authentication, if this is required it can be included as part of Session establishment.

 The PubSub can be deployed in two environments, one in which a broker exists and one which is broker less.
-For a detailed describe of this model see OPC 10000-14 The two environments have different security considerations associated with them, and each will be described separately.
+OPC 10000-14 defines the details of this model.
+The two environments have different security considerations associated with them, and each will be described separately.

-For example, a system might be composed of a shared symmetric group that is composed of a controller (Publisher) and three Subscribers (say HMI’s).
+For example, a system could be composed of a shared symmetric group that is composed of a controller (Publisher) and three Subscribers (say HMI’s).
 The controller is publishing messages and the HMIs are receiving the messages.
-If one of the HMIs is compromised, it might start publishing messages also.
+If one of the HMIs is compromised, it could start publishing messages also.
 The other two HMIs will not be able to tell that the message was not sent from the controller.
 One possible solution to this situation could be if the shared symmetric group is composed of just the controller and one HMI.
 Additional groups would be created for each HMI, then no HMI could affect the other HMIs.
-Other possible solutions could also involve the network architecture and services, such as unicast restricted network communication, but these are outside the scope of the of OPC UA specification.
+Other possible solutions could also involve the network architecture and services, such as unicast restricted network communication, but these are outside the scope of the OPC UA specification.
 The configuration of SecurityGroups requires careful consideration when deploying systems to ensure security.
+The model is illustrated in Figure 4.

-When using a Broker in the PubSub model, the same shared symmetric key concepts as defined in 4.5.3.2 can be used to provide Confidentiality and Integrity.
+When using a Broker in the PubSub model, the same shared SymmetricKey concepts as defined in 4.5.3.2 can be used to provide Confidentiality and Integrity.
 Furthermore, communication to the Broker can be secured according the rules defined for the Broker.
 These rules are not defined in the OPC UA specification but are defined by the Middleware.
 In many cases the Middleware requires the authorization of both the Publishers and the Subscribers before they can interact with the Broker.
 The Broker interactions can provide security mechanisms to meet Confidentiality, Integrity and application or user Authentication as security objectives.
-If the published message is not secured using the shared symmetric key concepts, the message content is visible to the Broker which creates some risk of man-in-the-middle attacks.
-The use of the shared symmetric keys eliminates this risk.
+If the published message is not secured using the shared SymmetricKey concepts, the message content is visible to the Broker which creates some risk of man-in-the-middle attacks.
+The use of the shared SymmetricKeys eliminates this risk.
+For complete details on share SymmetricKeys (SKS) and securing PubSub message in Broker based transports see OPC 10000-14.
+The model is illustrated in Figure 5.